 - An open and adventurous mind!

-If you don’t have these items, most can be picked up relatively cheap in El Nido or Coron beforehand.
+If you don’t have these items, most can be picked up relatively cheaply in El Nido or Coron beforehand.

 What to do after a TAO Expedition